bytefish/bytefish.de/blog/aspnetcore_rebac.md

 }
 ```

+All specific exceptions should then derive from the `ApplicationErrorException`, such as the `EntityUnauthorizedAccessException`.

-An example is the `EntityUnauthorizedAccessException`, which is thrown when you try to access an entity you
+The `EntityUnauthorizedAccessException` is thrown when you try to access an entity you are not authorized to access.
+To investigate
-are not authorized to access.
-It contains all required data to reconstruct the issue.
+such issues, the exception contains all required data, such as the Entity to be accessed and the User ID.

 ```csharp
 // Licensed under the MIT license.
 See LICENSE file in the project root for full license information.